isamplesorg/vocabulary_learning/README.md

          - [sampledFeature.bin](fasttext_interface) is the fasttext file that can be loaded to predict text.
          - [DwC_predict.py](fastext_interface) is the python interface to add sampledFeature field in the DwC records.
   3. [python](python)
-       - contains two jupyter files.
+       - contains several jupyter files.
          - [Performances.ipynb](python/Performances.ipynb) will train different models with different parameters and store data into simple_performance.csv and difficult_performance.csv in the data folder.
          - [CollectionPredict.ipynb](python/ColletionPredict.ipynb) would train fastText models with DwC_simple.train and predict DwC collection records.
          - **New** [dataPreprocessing.ipynb](python/dataPreprocessing.ipynb) is the example code to show how to clean up the raw data.
          - **New** [SESAR_preprocessing.ipynb](pyhon/SESAR_preprocessing.ipynb) shows how to clean SESAR records and convert them to three different sets.
+         - **New** [openContext_preprocessing.ipynb](pyhon/openContext_preprocessing.ipynb) shows how to clean openContext records and convert them to three different sets.
          - **New** data loading.ipynb would retrieve collections' records from Mars APIs.
          - **New** [crossValidation.ipynb](python/crossValidation.ipynb) would use cross validation to evaluate the models' precisions and recalls.
   4. [R folder](R)